4 things you should know about the Master´s thesis

 If you are writing your thesis as a group, you only need to submit one form.

-4. Draw up your thesis contract
+4. Draw up your thesis contract and supervision plan

 When a thesis supervisor has been assigned to you, you and your supervisor must begin to narrow down your subject area so that the topic matches the length of a Master’s thesis project.

 You and your supervisor also need to draw up: